dragon-dune/dragon-dune/dragon-dune.md

 1. The Dwarves collect all gold spent by other players on on artifact cards.
 Gold spent by the Dwarves on artifact cards goes to the bank.
-2. The Dwarve have two special tokens, which act as normal tokens in every way except that they count as two tokens for the purpose of combat.
+2. The Dwarves are fierce warriors.
+They have two special tokens, which act as normal tokens in every way except that each token counts as two tokens for the purpose of combat.
 3. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
 4. Alliance Power: The Dwarves may use their traitor and sabotaged